 The board of directors, at its discretion, determines the amount of general policyholder dividends to be declared, based on Pinnacol's overall experience and financial condition.
-Pinnacol has declared or accrued policyholder dividends to its policyholders in good standing of approximately \$89,953,000 in 2021 and \$10,009,000 in 2020.
-This is included in dividends payable to policyholders.
+Pinnacol has declared or accrued policyholder dividends to its policyholders in good standing of approximately \$9,994,000 in 2022 and \$89,953,000 in 2021.
+These are included in dividends to policyholders.
 General policyholder dividends are accrued when declared by the board of directors.
-On November 4, 2020, the board of directors chose not to declare a general policyholder dividend, delaying the final decision and the subsequent accrual of the general policyholder dividend until year-end 2020 financial results were available.
-On February 24, 2021, the board of directors determined the final amount of the general policyholder dividend to be paid in March 2021 to be \$50,000,000.
-On November 3, 2021, the board of directors declared a general policyholder dividend to be paid in March 2022 of approximately \$40,000,000 with the final amount to be set in February 2022 based on year-end 2021 financial results.
-On February 23, 2022, the board of directors determined the final amount of the general policyholder dividend to be paid in March 2022 to be \$50,000,000.
+The board of directors chose not to declare a general policyholder dividend in November 2022, delaying the consideration of, and, if applicable, the declaration of a general dividend until year-end 2022 financial results were available.
+On February 22, 2023, the board of directors declared a general policyholder dividend based on 2022 financial results to be paid in March 2023 of \$15.000,000.